abpframework/abp/docs/en/Caching.md

 * It automatically adds a **cache name** prefix to the cache keys based on the object type stored in the cache.
 Default cache name is the full name of the cache item class (`CacheItem` postfix is removed if your cache item class ends with it).
 You can use the **`CacheName` attribute** on the cache item class to set the cache name.
 * It automatically adds the **current tenant id** to the cache key to distinguish cache items for different tenants (if your application is [multi-tenant](Multi-Tenancy.md)).
 Define `IgnoreMultiTenancy` attribute on the cache item class to disable this if you want to share the cached objects among all tenants in a multi-tenant application.
 * Allows to define a **global cache key prefix** per application, so different applications can use their isolated key pools in a shared distributed cache server.
-* ABP's distributed cache also **can tolerate errors** wherever possible and bypasses the cache.
+* It **can tolerate errors** wherever possible and bypasses the cache.
 This is useful when you have temporary problems on the cache server.
+* It has methods like `GetManyAsync` and `SetManyAsync` which significantly improve the performance on **batch operations**.

 **Example: Store Book names and prices in the cache**